Last Minute Deal Intrepid | Barcelona to Rome

 Day - 1

-Location: Barcelona - Welcome to Spain!
-Barcelona's quirky character and fabulous Catalan cuisine mixes seamlessly with a ground-breaking art scene, Gothic architecture, superb dining and a non-stop nightlife, making it a city you won't soon forget.
-Your adventure begins with a welcome meeting at 7 pm today – you can arrive at any time before this.
-If you arrive early, use free time to get your bearings of Barcelona.
-There are plenty of galleries, cafes and historic corners to keep you busy.
+Location: Barcelona - Hola!
+Welcome to Spain.
+Your adventure begins in Barcelona, famed for delicious Catalan cuisine, a ground-breaking art scene, Gothic architecture, and a non-stop nightlife.
+You’ll have a welcome meeting at 6 pm today.
+If you arrive early, there are plenty of galleries, cafes and historic corners to keep you busy.
 Gaudi's bizarre La Sagrada Familia Basilica is not be missed.
-As there's not much time in Barcelona, we suggest you arrive a few days early so you can get under the skin of this great city.
-The heart of Catalonia prides itself as a gastronomic centre and so this evening, perhaps venture out to taste the reputation for yourself.
-You could take a tapas crawl through rustic Catalan dishes in the funky neighbourhood of El Born.
+As there's not much time in Barcelona, it’s recommended that you arrive a few days early.
+The heart of Catalonia prides itself as a gastronomic centre, so tonight, maybe head out for dinner with your group or go on a tapas crawl through rustic Catalan dishes in the neighbourhood of El Born.

 Day - 2

-Location: Pyrenees / Ribes de Freser - Travel north today by train and climb into the Spanish Pyrenees, which form a mighty barrier between the Iberian Peninsula and the rest of Europe, arriving in the small town of Ribes de Freser (approximately 2 hours).
-This is your base for next two days.
-Beautifully placed Ribes de Freser is a low-key town situated at the confluence of three different rivers; Freser, Rigard and Segadell.
+Location: Pyrenees / Ribes de Freser - Travel north by train and climb into the Spanish Pyrenees, which form a barrier between the Iberian Peninsula and the rest of Europe, to the small town of Ribes de Freser – your base for next two days, this low-key town sits at the confluence of three different rivers, Freser, Rigard and Segadell.
 The town is not only an important tourist centre in this part of Pyrenees, but it’s also well known for its mineral water and milk products.
-Make sure you sample these, perhaps in your free time during the rest of today.
-The town is a great place to relax with the views of beautiful Pyrenees Mountains in the background.
-In the evening, perhaps head out for dinner with the group.
+It’s also a great place to relax with the views of beautiful Pyrenees Mountains in the background.
+Tonight, perhaps head out for dinner with the group.

 Day - 3